 Nothing is more frustrating in medical billing than a claim that is denied for a clerical error.
 Mistakes such as these add unnecessary time to the process and can delay reimbursement, longer than one might expect.
 Improving the percentage of clean claims (claims without errors) will increase the timeliness of your revenue flow, and decrease your overall accounts receivable amount and time in aging.
 Here are three simple ways to keep your claims clean:

-Tip #1: Verify Patient Demographic
+Tip #1: Verify Patient Demographics

 Gather information correctly from the start.
 One way to improve the number of clean claims in your practice is to develop a process that helps capture accurate demographic information for medical billing.
 This can start when a patient first calls to make an appointment.
 Many of these errors stem from things as simple as a misspelled name or incorrect date of birth.
 Always confirm the address is correct so that statements are not returned.